Doctor-trusted hair loss treatments

 Biotin

-Biotin is another popular substance used to help stimulate hair growth, as well as nail and skin health.
+Biotin is another popular substance used to help stimulate hair growth, as well as improve nail and skin health.

 This B vitamin is found in many foods, like eggs, organ meats, nuts, bananas, soybeans, and other legumes.
 It can also be taken in supplement form.